Professor Adam Walker

 Dr Sean Keating

-PhD CANDIDATE (2020-2025)
+PhD Graduate (2020-2025)

 Sean employed gene editing technology to create new disease models, and investigated protein clearance pathways that contribute to degradation of pathological TDP-43.
 He received First Class Honours in the lab in 2019, and was conferred his PhD from The University of Queensland in 2025, supported by the Thornton Foundation and MND Australia.